davidhousedev/Multi-User-Blog-Udacity/README.md

 #Multi-User Blog

+This blog site allows for the creation of text blogs authored to different users.
+Users can comment on, edit, and like blog posts.
+The site is fully responsive and supports all screen sizes.

-This is the third project for the Udacity Full Stack Web Developer Nanodegree.
+This project was developed as a part of the Udacity Full Stack Nanodegree program.

-## Modules
+## Modules and Frameworks

 * __main.py__ - Facilitates request handling, routing, form processing, and database operations
   * __os__ - Facilitates aquisition of Jinja2 templates from server directory